AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 ## HTML Syntax (5 mins)

-> In this section you will explain the HTML syntax.
-Start by explaining content tags, how they work, and what they are on a high level.
-You will then transition in to the demo.
+> Now it's time to explore HTML syntax.
+You are going to see content tags, how they work, and what they are on a high level.
+Then we will  transition in to the demo.

 ## Demo: HTML (20 mins)